Role of AI Technology in Popular Mobile Apps in 2017

 Uber has recently revealed that they are using artificial intelligence to figure out how much customers are willing to pay for their journey.

-According to Bloomberg, Uber’s new system uses machine learning to estimate fares for groups of customers based on sociological factors, as well as destination, time of day and current location.
+According to Bloomberg, Uber’s new system uses machine learning to estimate fares for groups of customers based on sociological factors, as well as a destination, time of day and current location.

 It used to be that this estimated cost was based on time, distance and geographic demand.
 However, Uber’s AI system, called “route-based pricing”, now adds estimated wealth into the mix.

-Work with InData Labs on Your AI-powered app
+Work with InData Labs on your AI-powered app

 AI will definitely impact all spheres of our life, mobile apps are just an interface that makes AI helpful for the end users and demonstrates its possibilities, meanwhile contact us to discuss which processes within your app could be improved by applying AI technology.